 - Supervising and welcoming the student

-- The professor's home unit must register the student.
+- Have its home unit must register the student.

 - Take the necessary steps with the UdeM Human Resources Department to request a job offer number, if necessary.